bollegalablog/blog.github.io/content/posts/2024-0-07-A-Checklist-when-writing-papers.md

 - Use table, figure labels that are informative.
 For example, `tbl1` is a poor choice for referring to a Table (which might not be the first table in the paper after several edits). `tbl:similarity-results` is a better naming, which is more informative.

+- A research paper is **not** always about beating the state-of-the-art.
+A paper does not get accepted just because the experimental results are good (or not good for that matter).
+It is equally (or more?) important to explain in your paper why the performance is good/bad, for what reasons and what we can learn about the problem or the proposed method via those experiments.
+Before you start explaining the exact procedure you follow in an experiment, explain **what** you plan to verify/evaluate in an experiment.
+Without that explanation, the readers (reviewers) will struggle to understand the reasoning behind your experiments.
+They would not be able to appreciate what you do in your experiments and ultimately the results reported.

 - If you can spend an hour to revise a section, include a figure, a table etc. that would save 5mins of the reviewer/readers time spent on your paper, then do it!